-- An opportunity to study with leading scholars in the fields of criminal justice history, the history of medicine, early modern, imperial, and central European history.
+- An opportunity to study with leading scholars in the fields of early modern, modern, and contemporary history.

 - Postgraduate students are members of research groups, including multidisciplinary groupings, and contribute to seminars and conferences.

 - Regular training events enable students to acquire research skills and offer opportunities for networking.